US watchdog says auditors not doing their jobs much of the time

-NEW YORK (Reuters) - The biggest U.S. audit firms are failing to properly test some companies’ financial controls, one of the main bulwarks against fraud, an audit watchdog group said on Monday.
+NEW YORK, Dec 10 (Reuters) - The biggest U.S. audit firms are failing to properly test some companies’ financial controls, one of the main bulwarks against fraud, an audit watchdog group said on Monday.

 In a broad review of the “Big Four” and second-tier audit firms, the Public Company Accounting Oversight Board said problems are numerous and growing in audits of companies’ internal controls - the main method used to keep accurate books.